camuschat/camus/README.md

 ### Using Python

-RTC-Chat requires [Python 3.7][python-37-whatsnew] or higher since it makes use of Quart and async syntax.
+Camus requires [Python 3.7][python-37-whatsnew] or higher since it makes use of Quart and async syntax.

 As usual, it's best to use a virtual environment.